nextzakir/nextzakir/README.md

 # Hi There!
 This is Zakir Hussain from Sylhet, Bangladesh.
-I am a Software Engineer focused mainly on MSA, design patterns and RESTful WebServices.
+I am a Software Engineer focused mainly on micro-services for web and mobile applications.